Tooms Lake

 Tooms Lake is a rural locality and a lake in the local government areas (LGA) of Northern Midlands, Southern Midlands, and Glamorgan-Spring Bay in the Central and South-east LGA regions of Tasmania.
 The locality is about 47 km north of the town of Triabunna.
 The 2016 census has a population of nil for the state suburb of Tooms Lake.

 The lake is artificial and shallow, covering 6.6 km2.

-The lake was once a wetland and was a Tasmanian Aboriginal meeting place.
+The lake was once a wetland and was an Aboriginal meeting place.
 The indigenous name for this place was moyantaliah (moy.en.tel.eea).